caracatrepa/caracatrepa.github.io/docs/week1/seven-myths.md

 pure silence, and pure peace.

 When we meditate, we use an object of attention, such as our breath, an image, or a mantra, which allows our mind to relax into this silent stream of awareness.
-When thoughts arise, as they inevi- tably will, we don't need to judge them or try to push them away.
+When thoughts arise, as they inevitably will, we don't need to judge them or try to push them away.
 Instead, we gently return our attention to our object of attention.
-In every meditation, there are moments, even if only microsec- onds, when the mind dips into the gap and experiences the refreshment of pure awareness.
+In every meditation, there are moments, even if only microseconds, when the mind dips into the gap and experiences the refreshment of pure awareness.
 As you meditate on a regular basis, you will spend more and more time in this state of expanded awareness and silence.